vespa-engine/sample-apps/operations/multinode/README.md

 $ docker stop node0 node1
 </pre>
 http://localhost:19050/clustercontroller-status/v1/music and http://localhost:19050/clustercontroller-status/v1/music
-now goes blank as node0 and node1 are stopped.
+now go blank as node0 and node1 are stopped.

-Observe at http://localhost:19052/clustercontroller-status/v1/music that node2 never becomes master!
+Find at http://localhost:19052/clustercontroller-status/v1/music that node2 never becomes master!
 To understand, review https://stackoverflow.com/questions/32152467/can-zookeeper-remain-highly-available-if-one-of-three-nodes-fails :

 > in a 3 node cluster, if 2 of the nodes die, the third one will not be serving requests.